Warbo/chriswarbo-net/blog/2012-02-15-_strong_typing__in_php.md

 ---
-title: "Strong typing" in PHP
+title: "'Strong typing' in PHP"
 ---
 I was sent a link today to a description of ["strong" typing in PHP] [1].
 The article describes "autoboxing", which is a technique for wrapping non-object data in objects.
 The technique is to carry on using the non-object data types, but encapsulate them inside some kind of object/class.
 This ends up being pretty ugly, with all kinds of static horribleness.
 However, there's a much simpler way to enforce types simply by using classes.
 Behold.